In ergodic theory, time and space averages become equal. Ives Coudène, Ergodic Theory and Dynamical Systems, Springer, 2016.

 Here, we show by one actual (as opposed to imagined) example that multiple-year analysis must consider all the available years of data of each comparable.
 Otherwise, estimates of the selected comparable profit indicator are not as reliable as the available data permit.

 This conclusion is supported by the OECD Guidelines (2017), ¶ 3.57, which states:

 “[I]f the range includes a sizeable number of observations, statistical tools that take account of central tendency to narrow the range (e.g. the interquartile range or other percentiles) might help to enhance the reliability of the analysis.”
 Emphases added.

 We are confident that regression analysis is the most appropriate statistical algorithm (contrary to rote computing of quartiles) to satisfy these two objectives.
-Now we wish to show that more years of comparable company (enterprise) data are better than using truncated three-year data samples.
+We wish to show also that more years of comparable company (enterprise) data are better than using truncated three-year data samples.

-We estimate the operating profit markup model and examine the behavior of the estimated markup and its standard error, measured by the t-statistics (which is the ratio of the OLS (ordinary least squares) coefficient estimate divided by its standard error).
+We can estimate the operating profit markup model and examine the behavior of the estimated markup and its standard error, measured by the t-statistics (which is the ratio of the OLS (ordinary least squares) coefficient estimate divided by its standard error):